 Harvest of eggs and eider down has been performed with various intensity in Svalbard from the 18th century and until today.
-Trappers using Forlandet Island as hunting grounds have also collected eggs and eider down also in this archipelago in the past.
-Collecting of Eider down is still practice b) Is the site considered of international importance for holding, in addition to relevant ecological values, examples of significant cultural values, whether material or non-material, linked to its origin, conservation and/or ecological functioning?
+Trappers using this part of Spitsbergen as hunting grounds have also collected eggs and eider down also in this archipelago in the past, this collecting is not practiced in the nature reserve today.

+b) Is the site considered of international importance for holding, in addition to relevant ecological values, examples of significant cultural values, whether material or non-material, linked to its origin, conservation and/or ecological functioning?

-If Yes, tick the box $\square$ and describe this importance under one or more of the following categories:
+If Yes, tick the box D and describe this importance under one or more of the following categories: